-The debate on whether to use dissection or computer simulations for biology labs is ongoing.
+The debate on whether to use dissection or alternatives labs is ongoing.
 While many documented studies indicate that student achievement or understanding physiology concepts does not require dissection, a teacher’s right to choose the method of instruction is important.
 One way to deal with these issues is to adopt an “opt-in only” dissection policy.

 Such a policy allows dissection labs to be offered as an extra learning activity that students can opt to participate in.
 There is no “extra credit” given, however it provides motivated and interested students the opportunity to perform a dissection if they are interested and willing to take part.

 - Only students who are motivated and interested will sign up for the dissection lab, making it likely that students will approach the lab in an academic manner.
 This helps to eliminate reluctant, non-engaged lab partners or those that may engage in a macabre-type activity.

 - Opt-In will likely increase the teacher to student ratio.
 With a smaller and more dedicated group of students, the teacher is more able to direct a quality lab, so that dissections are performed properly and student learning is maximized.